dij0s/AMR/README.md

 The main goal of the project is to develop such an algorithm, designed to generate Octree (3D) or Quadtree (2D) mesh based on a time-varying physical field and a specified indicator.

+The following image illustrates the Octree and Quadtree data structures used to represent the mesh hierarchy:

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="https://i.imgur.com/R5vG6YS.png">
   <source media="(prefers-color-scheme: light)" srcset="https://i.imgur.com/EKKGv5w.png">